Methodist Dallas Medical Center shooting

 On October 22, 2022, a shooting occurred on the fourth floor of the Methodist Dallas Medical Center in Dallas, Texas, resulting in two deaths.
 At the scene police arrested Nestor Oswaldo Hernandez from North Dallas, a 30-year-old parolee, and subsequently took him into custody.
-He is charged with capital murder related to the two deaths.
+He was charged with capital murder related to the two deaths, and was sentenced to life in prison in 2023.

 Investigation

 A possible motive behind the shooting police have stated was that Hernandez, who was granted permission to be at the hospital to see his girlfriend give birth, according to the Texas Department of Criminal Justice, then accused her of cheating on him and pistol-whipped her in the face.
 He then allegedly said that "whoever comes in this room is going to die with us".
 The two killed, Katie Annette Flowers, 63, an employed nurse, and Jacqueline Ama Pokuaa, 45, a social worker, were reportedly killed when they got too close to Hernandez.
 Hernandez reloaded his gun and started to leave the room, but a Methodist police officer shot Hernandez in the leg, causing him to retreat.
 Hernandez surrendered after a brief standoff.
 After receiving initial treatment for his injuries at Methodist, Hernandez was later transferred to another hospital.
 Dallas police have most recently released surveillance video of the suspect during the shooting.